dfaker/GriddedMosaic/README.md

 - For Python 3 https://www.python.org/
 - For Ffmpeg https://ffmpeg.org/
-- For numpy and cv2 once pyhton is installed `pip install numpy opencv-python`
+- For numpy and cv2 once python is installed `pip install numpy opencv-python`

 # Usage